Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 117 Circular Quay

-From Circular Quay you can see and photograph the Sydney Opera House at one end of Sydney Cove and the Sydney Harbour Bridge at the other.
-Circular Quay is the first place many visitors get to see the two great Sydney icons close up.
+From Circular Quay you can see and photograph the Opera House at one end of Sydney Cove and the Harbour Bridge at the other.
+Circular Quay is the first place many visitors get to see these two great Australian icons close up.
 In case you are wondering, the building in the picture above is the Museum of Contemporary Art (MCA).

 The First Fleet and Circular Quay

-The First Fleet were the first Europeans to arrive at Circular Quay and they said, "What a great spot!"
+The First Fleet were the first Europeans to arrive at Circular Quay and they said, “What a great spot!”
 Which, of course it is.
 Circular Quay has now become the Central Station of Sydney Harbour.
-A mixture of tourists, commuters, street performers (some of them are more than worthy of your loose change but don't feel you have to) water side cafes and restaurants, and possibly a luxury liner.
+A mixture of tourists, commuters, street performers (some of them are more than worthy of your loose change but don’t feel you have to) water side cafes, restaurants and the possibility of a moored luxury liner.

 Circular Quay